DenisBuserski/docker-k8s-demo/README.md

       - `cloud-contrller-manager` - Interacts with the underlying cloud provider's API to manage cloud-specific resources, such as load balancers, storage, and networking.

+K8s objects
+- `Pod`
+- `Deployment`
+  - Describe the desired state of your application(Example - Which images to use, Number of pod replicas).
+  - Blueprint for app pods.
+  - Controls multiple pods.
+  - Manages a `ReplicaSet`(Ensures the desired number of pod replicas are running in the cluster at all times).
+- `Services`
+- `Volumes` - attaches a physical hard drive can be local or cloud

 `Minikube` - 1 node K8s cluster. `Master node` and `Worker node` run on 1 node.
 Useful for local test. <br>
 `Configmap` - Used to store non-sensitive, external configuration data for an application (Example - DB_URL). <br>
 `Secret` - Similar to `Configmap`, but is used to store sensitive data such as passwords, API keys, or tokens(Example - DB_USER / DB_PASSWORD). <br>
-`Deployment`
-- Describe the desired state of your application(Example - Which images to use, Number of pod replicas).
-- Blueprint for app pods.
-- Manages a `ReplicaSet`(Ensures the desired number of pod replicas are running in the cluster at all times).
-`Helm` - Package manager for K8s. `Helm chart` - bundle of yaml files, can be pusshed to repo
+`Helm` - Package manager for K8s. `Helm chart` - bundle of yaml files, can be pusshed to repo `ArgoCd`

-TODO
-`Volumes` - attaches a physical hard drive can be local or cloud
+`Vault`

 K8s doesn't manage data persistence
 DBs cant be replicated via Deployment, because it has a state